Skip to content

 You install Pimcore with Nginx on Ubuntu 24.04 to create a powerful platform for integrating Product Information Management (PIM), Master Data Management (MDM), Content Management System (CMS), and eCommerce.

-Pimcore is a flexible open-source platform that centralizes your digital assets and business data, making it easier to manage.
-This tutorial focuses on setting it up on Ubuntu 24.04 LTS.
+Pimcore, a flexible open-source platform, centralizes your digital assets and business data to make management easier.
+This tutorial focuses on setting up Pimcore on Ubuntu 24.04 LTS.

 We’ll use Nginx as the web server, renowned for its speed and efficiency in handling high traffic, which is perfect for demanding applications like Pimcore.